MulleFoundation/foundation-developer/README.md

 mulle-sde extension show
 ```

-### Create an Objective-C executable project
+### Create a Objective-C executable project

+This kind of project works with the Apple Foundation on macOS and with the
+MulleFoundation everywhere else:

 ```
 mkdir foo
 cd foo
-mulle-sde init -m foundation/objc-developer executable
+mulle-sde init -m foundation/objc-xcode-developer executable
 ```

 Just follow the instructions *mulle-sde* prints.

+> #### Tips
+>
+> If you want to use the MulleFoundation on macOS as well, choose
+> the meta extension `foundation/objc-developer` instead.
+>
-> There will be an error because of a missing MulleObjCDecimalLibrary.
+> There may appear an error because of a missing MulleObjCDecimalLibrary.
 This
-> is normal.
+> is normal and harmless.
+>

 ### Create an Objective-C library project

 ```
-mulle-sde init -d foolib -m foundation/objc-developer library cd foolib mulle-sde craft
+mulle-sde init -d foolib -m foundation/objc-xcode-developer library cd foolib mulle-sde craft
 ```